run2bizdocs/documentation/en-us/docs/4biz-helium/processes/capacity/creating-report.md

 Title: Create Reporst Description

-# Creating Reports
+# Creating Capacity Reports

-The reports can be created through BI and exported in Xls and PDF.
+Reports can be created using BI and exported in Xls and PDF formats.

-Those reports can be generated with all platform capacity data or through external plataform conection.
+These reports can be generated with all the platform's capacity data or through connection with external platforms.

-These reports can be used for risk analysis and management and integrated into the continuity risk management process.
+Moreover, these reports can be used for risk analysis and management and integrated into the continuity risk management process.

 ## Related